Siphesihle678/TutorApp/TUTOR_STUDENT_LINKING.md

 ## Overview

-The TutorApp now includes a comprehensive tutor-student linking system that ensures every student account is automatically associated with their assigned tutor upon signup.
-This system provides tutors with the ability to see and manage only their own students, creating a secure and organized learning environment.
+The TutorApp now includes a comprehensive tutor-student linking system using **Tutor Codes**.
+When a tutor signs up, they receive a unique 6-character code that they can share with their students.
+Students then use this code during registration to automatically link to their assigned tutor.

+## How It Works

+### 🔑 **Tutor Code System**
+1. **Tutor signs up** → Gets a unique 6-character Tutor Code (e.g., "ABC123")
+2. **Tutor shares their code** with students via email, WhatsApp, etc.
+3. **Student signs up** → Enters the Tutor Code → Automatically linked to that tutor
+4. **Tutor dashboard** → Shows only students who used their code

+### 🎯 **Benefits**
+- **Simple & User-Friendly**: No complex IDs, just easy-to-remember codes
+- **Secure**: Each code is unique and validated
+- **Automatic**: No manual assignment needed
+- **Scalable**: Works for any number of tutors and students

 ## Features

-### 🔗 **Automatic Student-Tutor Association**
+### 🔑 **Tutor Code System**
+- Tutors receive unique 6-character codes upon registration
-- Students can be assigned to a tutor during registration
+- Students enter tutor codes during signup for automatic linking
-- Existing students are automatically assigned to the first available teacher
+- Real-time validation of tutor codes
-- Tutors can only view and manage their assigned students
+- Tutors can view and share their codes easily

 ### 👨‍🏫 **Tutor Management Dashboard**
 - View all assigned students